Johnny Giles: Republic of Ireland

-As player-manager of the Republic of Ireland between 1973 and 1980, Giles oversaw a revival in the fortunes of the national side which had struggled for the previous decade.
+As player-manager of the Republic of Ireland between October 1973 and March 1980, Giles oversaw a revival in the fortunes of the national side which had struggled for the previous decade.
 The 1976 European Championship qualifiers saw the international debut of Liam Brady and a more respectable showing.
 In the 1978 FIFA World Cup qualifiers, the side finished only two points short of qualification, defeating France at home during that campaign.

 Shamrock Rovers

-During his five and a half-year spell in charge at Glenmalure Park Rovers won the FAI Cup in 1978, he scored 2 goals in 4 appearances in the European Cup Winners Cup and captained Ireland nine times, scoring once.
+During his five-and-a-half-year spell in charge at Glenmalure Park Rovers won the FAI Cup in 1978, he scored 2 goals in 4 appearances in the European Cup Winners Cup and captained Ireland nine times, scoring once.
 Giles played his last game on 14 December 1980 at Milltown, he was 40 years of age.